How to Pass the NBCOT OTR® on Your First Try

 There are a lot of options for resources when studying for the NBCOT® exam.
 Consider how you learn best and opt for a couple resources to give you enough variability.

-Here are my favorites:
+Here are some favorites:

-- Flash cards: Self-made flashcards to encourage me to read the material again and write it down (multi-sensory learning!)
+- Flashcards: Self-made flashcards to encourage me to read the material again and write it down (multi-sensory learning!)
 Flash cards help me memorize the information.
 Things like anatomy, developmental ages, pediatric reflexes, etc, are easy to learn using the flashcards and rote memorization.

-- TrueLearn makes a great platform where you can practice your knowledge.
-Truelearn has over 1300 occupational therapy practice questions available that are all mapped to the NBCOT® exam content.
+- Practice questions: Yes, you may have the information memorized; however, application of the information is key.
+The exam isn’t testing your rote memorization but rather your ability to use the information clinically and functionally.
+Application is essential to success with this test.
+Truelearn has over 1,300 occupational therapy practice questions available that are all mapped to the NBCOT® exam content, and recently added scenario-based items to the SmartBank.
 All the questions provide in-depth, detailed explanations regarding why or why not an answer is correct and all questions have a reference.
 The reference allows you to go look up the information if you need more details.
-Many of these questions provide images, tables, or even a Picmonic that helps further explain the content of the question.

 Once you have found your resources, create a schedule with topics to study, when to take practice tests or check progress, when you will schedule the exam, and the date when you’re taking the exam.